Globally Optimal Hierarchical Reinforcement Learning for Linearly-Solvable Markov Decision Processes: Discussion and Conclusion

-In this paper we present a novel approach to hierarchical reinforcement learning for linearly-solvable Markov decision processes.
-Using subtask compositionality we can decompose the value function and derive algorithms that converge to the optimal value function.
-The main limitation is the restriction to LMDPs, but we believe that our approach could inspire novel algorithms also for general MDPs.
+In this paper we have introduced a novel approach to hierarchical reinforcement learning that focuses on the class of linearly-solvable Markov decision processes.
+Using subtask compositionality, we can decompose the value function and derive algorithms that converge to the optimal value function.
+To the best of our knowledge, our approach is the first to exploit both the concurrent compositionality enabled by LMDPs together with hierarchies and intra-task learning to obtain globally optimal policies efficiently.